top of page

 Who we are

-Race & Health is a network of individuals who want to highlight and tackle the impact of racism, xenophobia and discrimination on health.
-Our network is comprised of academics, healthcare professionals, activists and other individuals from within and outside the medical and public health fields with a committment to addressing racism, xenophobia and discrimination in health.
+Race & Health is a network of individuals who are committed to highlighting and tackling the impact of racism, xenophobia and discrimination on health.
+Our network is comprised of academics, healthcare professionals, activists and other individuals from within and outside the medical and public health fields.

 Why we exist

 Racism, xenophobia and discrimination have a fundamental and powerful impact on health, and health research has historically exploited minoritised people, and fails to address resulting disparities in health that persist today.
-We strive to tackle health inequality created by discrimination and strcutural violence to achieve equity in health for all.
+We strive to tackle health inequality created by discrimination and structural violence to achieve equity in health for all.

 Structural racism and discrimination in all areas of society lead to poor health outcomes even before people interact with the healthcare system.
 These systems of oppression have roots in the colonial origins of medical and global health research and practice.
 Similarly, leadership and funding are yet to reflect minoritised voices globally.